Shanghai Airlines Cargo

-Shanghai Airlines Cargo (上海航空股份公司) was a cargo airline based in Shanghai, China.
+Shanghai Airlines Cargo was a cargo airline based in Shanghai, China.
 A joint venture between Shanghai Airlines and EVA Air of the Evergreen Group based in Taiwan, it was established in June 2006.
 The airline was merged into China Cargo Airlines, along with Great Wall Airlines.

+History

+Shanghai Airlines and EVA Air launched Shanghai Airlines Cargo in June 2006 as a joint venture.
+It was set up with a starting operating capital of ¥120 million (US$).
+Two additional investments brought the operating capital to ¥464 million (US$) by 2008.
+The airline was headquartered at Shanghai Pudong International Airport.
+The airline had Asian, European, and American customers.
+In 2009, it had a Boeing 747-200F it had rented from China Southern Airlines and three McDonnell Douglas MD-11Fs.
+In 2010, China Eastern Airlines said it intended to consolidate three companies into a new air freight carrier: China Cargo Airlines, Great Wall Airlines, and Shanghai Airlines Cargo.
+The merger completed in December 2010.

 Destinations

 Shanghai Airlines Cargo served the following destinations: